i-VRESSE/haddock3-webapp/deploy/README.md

 # Deployments

 > [!NOTE]
-> All deployment methods contain the `cns` executable which is free non-profit users, see https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md.
+> All deployment methods contain the `cns` executable which is free for non-profit users, see https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md.

 ## Methods